 The most commonly used Tennessee bills of sale are a general bill of sale, a bill of sale for a motor vehicle (which must be notarized), a bill of sale for a boat (which must be notarized), and a bill of sale for a gun.

-No, a Tennessee bill of sale is not required to register a motor vehicle.
+No. A Tennessee bill of sale is not required for motor vehicle registration.
 You need a certificate of title and an odometer disclosure statement.
 If you cannot find the title, you must complete an Application for a Duplicate Certificate of Title.